-Numerous studies, including recent evidence from Ecuador (SUMMA, 2020) highlight the importance of TPD being contextualized; focused on classroom practice and conditions; and providing guidance for experimenting with new practices in an exploratory way that relates to the subject matter, students, and context of each teacher.
-Also important is the need for TPD content to relate to the learning needs of the teacher which in turn will relate to the learning needs of their students (See Akyeampong et al., 2011; Allier-Gagneur et al., 2020; Burns & Lawrie, 2015; Bainton et al., 2016; Haßler, 2020; Haßler et al., 2020; Naylor & Sayed, 2014; Power et al., 2019; Westbrook et al., 2013).
-In contextualizing any TPD programs, whilst there are particular meso factors (e.g., country, region, school level, subject, national languages) that are normally considered important for such adaptation, there is some evidence that there are likewise micro factors, pertaining to the distinct circumstances of the school and individual teacher level will be challenging, greater consideration of how TPD can be decentralized and tailored to school contexts and teachers' needs is vital, as the experience of TESS-India illustrates (see Case Study 3).
+Numerous studies, including recent evidence from Ecuador (SUMMA, 2021a), highlight the importance of TPD being contextualized and focused on classroom practice and conditions as well as providing guidance for experimenting with new practices in an exploratory way that relates to the subject matter, students, and context of each teacher.
+Also important is the need for TPD content to relate to the learning needs of the teacher, which in turn will relate to the learning needs of their students (Akyeampong et al., 2011; Allier-Gagneur et al., 2020; Burns & Lawrie, 2015; Bainton et al., 2016; Haßler, 2020; Haßler et al., 2020; Naylor & Sayed, 2014; Power et al., 2019; Westbrook et al., 2013).
+In contextualizing any TPD programs, while there are particular meso factors (e.g., country, region, school level, subject, national languages) that are normally considered important for such adaptation, there is some evidence that there are likewise micro factors pertaining to the distinct circumstances of the school and the teacher that may be equally significant (Haßler et al., 2019).
+Although tailoring at the school and individual teacher level will be challenging, greater consideration of how TPD can be decentralized and tailored to school contexts and teachers' needs is vital, as the experience of Teacher Education through School-based Support in India (TESS-India) illustrates (see Box 3).

-Case Study 3.
-Tailored resources for personalised TPD
+Box 3.
+Tailored resources for personalized TPD

-TESS-India's comprehensive toolkit of 191 Open Educational Resources (OER) equips teachers with the knowledge and skills to actively engage their students in meaningful learning.
+TESS-India's comprehensive toolkit of 191 open educational resources (OER) equips teachers with the knowledge and skills to actively engage their students in meaningful learning.
 The toolkit consists of 105 teacher development units, 20 school leadership units, 10 principles of practice, 55 videos of authentic classroom teaching, and a repository offering sample teaching and learning pathways through the OER.
 Resources are available in multiple formats, languages, and language versions for different states.
 Central to the resources are activities for teachers to undertake in their classrooms; these reflect core aspects of the school curriculum and model participatory pedagogic approaches.